Sanofi hikes 2013 dividend after Q4 profit picks up

-PARIS Feb 6 French drugmaker Sanofi posted slightly better-than-expected profit in the fourth quarter and predicted earnings would improve further in 2014, helped by growth in its diabetes and rare diseases units, and in emerging markets.
+PARIS French drugmaker Sanofi (SASY.PA) posted slightly better-than-expected profit in the fourth quarter and predicted earnings would improve further in 2014, helped by growth in its diabetes and rare diseases units, and in emerging markets.

 Sanofi plans to pay a 2013 dividend of 2.80 euros per share, up from 2.77 euros the previous year, the company added in a statement on Thursday.